nourhanb/DebiaStify/README.md

 # DebiaStify
-[Under-Review] Readme file will be updated later upon acceptance.
+[Under Review] The README file will be updated after acceptance.